-The ratio of attacker and defender combat values is fed into a formula (see table) to produce an "odds number".
+The ratio of attacker and defender combat values determines the starting "odds number", as shown in the table to the left.
 These odds are then further modified by "shifts" that account for influences of terrain, weather, experience etc. Positive shifts favor the attacker (left side of the combat sheet, in green) while negative (right side, red) favor the defender.